3D scalp plot animation in time

 - mesh

-"mesh"(or a named list with the same structure) used for computing IM model.
+"mesh"object (or a named list with the same structure) containing at least aD3element with x, y and z coordinates of a point mesh used for computing the IM model, and atemplateelement specifying the sensor montage.
 If not defined, the polygon point mesh with default settings frompoint_meshfunction is used.
-Seescalp_plotfor details about the structure.- tri
+See details for more information about the structure.- tri

 A matrix with indices of the triangles.
 If missing, the triangulation is computed using